AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-first-time.md

 The Translation tab has following sections:

 -   **Summary**: Shows the number of referenced topics and source language along with its code.
--   **Details**: Shows the topic title, type of topic, language code of the topic, source language, version of the source topic, label added to the topic, and translation status.
+-   **Details**: Shows the topic title, type of topic, language code of the topic, source language, version of the source topic, label added to the topic, and translation status.-->